MulleFoundation/MulleObjCContainerFoundation/dox/HOWTO_CODE.md

 at all, but have them wrapped into "MulleObjC", but that's just not here yet.

-> Trying to restrict the MulleObjC to just the "MulleObjC" project is foolhardy
+> Trying to restrict the MulleObjC prefix to just the "MulleObjC" project is
-> and confusing:
+> foolhardy and confusing

 Prefix       | Description
 -------------|----------------
 `NS`         | compatible with other runtimes
 `_NS`        | private stuff, don't expose.
-Incompatible variation of NS stuff, try to avoid this and use MulleObjC prefix, except where it's ungainly: ex. `NSCreateHashTable`, `_NSCreateHashTable` is better than `MulleObjCCreateHashTable` (or is it ?)
+Incompatible variation of NS stuff, but related in some way.
+Use MulleObjC prefix for stuff that is new (like MulleObjCLoader)
-`MulleObjC`  | use this for public stuff that is incompatible `_MulleObjC` | private stuff, don't expose
+`MulleObjC`  | use this for public stuff that is incompatible and unrelated `_MulleObjC` | private stuff, don't expose

 # Xcode project